 - In one episode of Super Robot Monkey Team Hyperforce Go!, Skeleton King traps the Hyperforce in a shared dream world, wherein his power is greater than ever, effortlessly Curb-Stomping the entire team.
 After the Hyperforce awaken and escape, however, Chiro drags Skeleton King back to the real world with him when he awakens.
 Skeleton King's power is greatly weakened here, even moreso when the morning light starts burning him.

-- This trope actually applies to the humans in Gravity Falls: Bill Cipher usually interacted with the world through the mindscape, which he has endless influence over, but people can fight him back by controlling their own dreams.
+- Humans in Gravity Falls are weaker in real life than dreams: Bill Cipher usually interacted with the world through the mindscape, which he has endless influence over, but people can fight him back by controlling their own dreams.
 Upon entering the real world, Bill's powers evolve to full-fledged reality warping levels, while others are no more powerful than normal.
 Despite his newfound ultimate power, however, he cannot leave the magical boundaries of the titular town.

 - In Justice League, Doctor Destiny is omnipotent when operating in people's dreams, but he is easily taken out by Batman in the real world, who has taken three cups of coffee to avoid falling asleep.

 - One episode of Teenage Mutant Ninja Turtles (2012) has the Dream Beavers, nearly invincible when inside the dream world, but reduced to cute plushies when they're forced into the real world.

 - Poet Anderson: The Dream Walker: Jonas and the other lucid dreamers are regular humans at day, but powerful in the dream world, having the ability to control aspects of said dream world or create objects in order to protect innocent dreamers from the evil monster of nightmares.